DHTMLX/docs-suite/docs/grid/usage.md

 ### Scrolling to specific coordinates

-You can scroll grid content to exact position defined by x and y coordinates via the [](grid/api/grid_scroll_method.md) method.
+You can scroll grid content to an exact position defined by the x and y coordinates with the [](grid/api/grid_scroll_method.md) method.
 Pass the coordinates as parameters of the method.

 ~~~jsx
 grid.scroll(75, 230);